 Туре Signal Name Connector Pin Number Setting Meaning Output /NEAR Must be allocated ON (closed) The servomotor has reached a point near to positioning completed.
-OFF (open) The servomotor has not reached a point near to positioning completed.
+Capat wide of another OFF (open) The servomotor has not reached a point near to positioning completed.